 Try Some Victorian Era Tree Decorations

 German Prince Albert introduced the Christmas tree to the castle while he was married to the queen.
 After Christmas trees became a holiday staple at Windsor Castle, families across England and America began introducing them into their own homes for the season.
 Your tree decorations are a great way to add some Victorian charm to your home for the holidays.
+Start with an antique or vintage Christmas tree stand and get decorating.

 Victorian Christmas ornaments came in lots of different materials, but paper provided an affordable and pretty way for people to decorate a tree.
 You can create ornaments by decoupaging paper Victorian scenes onto glass balls, or you can cut paper into shapes.
 Experiment with reusing printed paper, such as old sheet music or pages from cast-off books.
 Cut the paper into stars, angels, and other Christmas motifs.